William Paterson University of New Jersey Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At William Paterson University, approximately 68% of students took out student loans averaging $6,352 a year.
-That adds up to $25,408 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At William Paterson University, approximately 63% of students took out student loans averaging $6,540 a year.
+That adds up to $26,160 over four years for those students.

 William Paterson University of New Jersey Undergraduate Student Diversity